Kong/docs.konghq.com/app/konnect/vitals/generate-reports.md

 ---
-title: Export Service and Route analytics from ServiceHub
+title: Export Service and Route Analytics from ServiceHub
 no_version: true
 ---
 In the ServiceHub, the Service, Service version, and Route graphs provide dynamic